zimmski/tavor/README.md

 tavor --help
 ```

-### Command: <code>fuzz</code>
+### Command: `fuzz`

-The <code>fuzz</code> command generates data using the given format file and prints it directly to STDOUT.
+The `fuzz` command generates data using the given format file and prints it directly to STDOUT.

 ```bash
 tavor --format-file file.tavor fuzz
 ```

-By default the <code>random</code> fuzzing strategy is used which can be altered using the <code>--strategy</code> fuzz command option.
+By default the `random` fuzzing strategy is used which can be altered using the `--strategy` fuzz command option.

 ```bash
 tavor --format-file file.tavor fuzz --strategy AllPermutations
 ```

-Fuzzing filters can be applied before the fuzzing generation using the <code>--filter</code> fuzz command option.
+Fuzzing filters can be applied before the fuzzing generation using the `--filter` fuzz command option.
 Filters are applied in the same order as they are defined, meaning from left to right.

-The following command will apply the <code>PositiveBoundaryValueAnalysis</code> fuzzing filter and then the <code>NegativeBoundaryValueAnalysis</code>:
+The following command will apply the `PositiveBoundaryValueAnalysis` fuzzing filter and then the `NegativeBoundaryValueAnalysis`:

 ```bash
 tavor --format-file file.tavor fuzz --filter PositiveBoundaryValueAnalysis --filter NegativeBoundaryValueAnalysis